maxx1128/Plately/README.md

-# In progress!
-# Maxwell Boilerplate Workflow
+# Maxwell Workflow

-This is a boilerplate for personal and professional web development projects, with standard components included and set up to include other ones as needed.
-It has no content already set up with it and is basically a blank slate.
+> This is a workflow for personal and professional web development projects,
+> with standard components included and set up to include other ones as needed.
+> It has no content already set up with it and is a blank slate.

-## Dependencies:
+## System and User Requirements

+- Node.js
+- Gulp
+- Terminal
+- Understanding of JS, Sass, Jade, and basic front-end workflow

+## Workflow Dependencies and common commands:

-- Node.JS - For running the serv-erside javascript
+- [Node.JS] - For running the serv-erside javascript
-- Gulp - For organizing and creating the specific workflow
+- [Gulp] - For organizing and creating the specific workflow
 ```sh
 $ gulp   //run + watch scripts, sass, jade, images for changes
 $ gulp watch   //Watch the above without running them